fstarnaud/ozp-documentation-wiki/508-Best-Practices.md

 ####Using `<label>`

 If we put text on the screen near an input such as a text field, the screen reader cannot reliably pick up on that visual association.
 It needs to be told which nearby text is the associated label.
-One way to do this is with the label element.
+One way to do this is with the <strong>label</strong> element.
 ```HTML
 <div>
     <label for="lastName">